matomo-org/matomo-sdk-ios/README.md

 }
 ```

-All custom events will be url encoded and dispatched along with the default Event parameters.
+All custom events will be URL-encoded and dispatched along with the default Event parameters.
 Please read the [Tracking API Documentation](https://developer.piwik.org/api-reference/tracking-api) for more information on which parameters can be used.

-Also: You cannot override Custom Parameter keys that are allready defined by the Event itself.
+Also: You cannot override Custom Parameter keys that are already defined by the Event itself.
 If you set those keys in the `customTrackingParameters` they will be discarded.

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/piwik/piwik-sdk-ios/blob/swift3/CONTRIBUTING.md) for details.